MetricsGrimoire/MailingListStats/README.md

     # python setup.py install

-If you don't have root privileges, use the --prefix option to indicate the directory where mlstats will be installed.
+If you don't have root privileges, use the `--prefix` option to indicate the directory where `mlstats` will be installed.
 For more details, take a look at the help of the installer:

     $ python setup.py install --help

-You are ready to use mlstats
+You are ready to use `mlstats`.

 Running mlstats
 ---------------

-More options, and a more detailed info about the options, can be learnt by running "mlstats --help"
+More options, and a more detailed info about the options, can be learnt by running `mlstats --help`

 The backend postgres requires the database already exists.
 The creation of tables must be done manually.
-There is a SQL script with the schema in db/data_model_pg.sql that can be used for this purpose.
+There is a SQL script with the schema in `db/data_model_pg.sql` that can be used for this purpose.

 Analysis